SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_5/phase5_decisions.md

 ### 9.1 Current Scope

-As this system is intentionally designed as an inference-only deployment, the following components are not included:
+This system is intentionally designed as a minimal, inference-only deployment.

+The following components are not implemented:

 - No batch inference endpoint
 - No database or data persistence